chiskien/datastructures-and-algorithms/src/main/java/chiskien/designpatterns/README.md

 ## Design Patterns:

 1. Strategy Pattern
-2. Observer Pattern: defines an one-to-many dependency between objects so that when one object change states, all of its dependents are notified and updated automatically.
+2. Observer Pattern: defines a one-to-many dependency between objects so that when one object changes states, all of its dependents are notified and updated automatically.
 3. Decorator Pattern